West Bank village, proudly self-reliant, now faces wartime hostility

 After months of research, he purchased a tranquil acre of land for his home and a dairy farm, downhill from Farkha and surrounded by olive groves and farms, with no building in sight.

-At the time there was only one nearby settler outpost with one single settler.
+At the time, there was only one nearby settler outpost, with one single settler.

-To encourage Mr. Wahsh, Farkha’s mayor cleared a road leading to his land and extended electricity lines, in the hopes that others would follow suit and settle and farm the village’s outskirts.
+To encourage Mr. Wahsh, Farkha’s mayor cleared a road leading to his land and extended electricity lines, in the hope that others would follow suit and settle and farm the village’s outskirts.

 Then the settlers came.